ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 When selection extension is enabled:

-1. Each selection is composed of 2 ranges (formerly 1 range).
+1. Each selection is composed of two ranges (originally one range).
 1. There's only one moveable range at a time.
 1. Press `v` again to change the moveable range to the other range.
 1. Every character between the two ranges, including the two ranges, is selected